Simple Christmas Cookies-My Holiday Helpers!

-I love Christmas cookies!!
-That is the biggest understatement of the year for me!
-My favorites are the beautiful, detailed, super creative and original ones.
+My favorite Christmas cookies are the simple beautiful cookies that you don’t have to think about because we all know the colors and designs of simple Christmas Cookies.
 But honestly, who has time during the holidays to make “all” beautiful, detailed, super creative and original cookies?
 I don’t!
-So my holiday helpers are the filler cookies you can add to a platter, a gift or an order so your star cookies will stand out and you won’t be chained to your icing bags for a week.
+So my holiday helpers are the filler cookies you can add to a platter, a gift or order so your star cookies will stand out and you won’t be chained to your icing bags for a week.
 The filler cookies are like Santa’s little helpers.
-They are quick, simple and super cute and they will add character to any gift.
+They are quick, simple and super cute and they will add character to any set of cookies.

 Red icing- flood and outline consistency